How to Write a Consulting Contract (Guide): Types and Terms to Include

 Burdensome Warranties

 The wording of warranty covenants can be overly broad and require you to take on great risk.
-Be careful accepting a warranty that is not defined by time or is not reasonably achievable.
+Be careful with accepting a warranty that is not defined by time or is not reasonably achievable.
 You should strive to warrant only those things that are within your own resources or control and that you reasonably believe you can deliver.

 Example: Deliverables, if applicable, will be free of bugs, viruses, defects, design flaws, or any disabling code or other devices that may cause the Deliverables or any portion thereof to become erased or inoperable or incapable of performing as intended or affect the operations of other systems; (f) for a period of six (6) months following the launch thereof, the Deliverables will be (i) free from defects in material and workmanship under normal use and (ii) will function as intended in accordance with the Specifications; and (g) Consultant will, in performing its obligations hereunder, strictly comply with all applicable laws.
-It is common for vendors and suppliers to warrant their work.

 - Indemnity